 In 2004, Usher released Confessions, an album that turned his personal drama into public conversation.
-One of the biggest songs on it was “Confessions Part II.”
-This track picks up where “Part I” left off, digging deeper into the fallout from cheating.
-The songโs meaning centers around guilt, fear, and the pressure to own up to impregnating another woman while in a committed relationship.
+One of the biggest songs on it was “Confessions Part II,” which picks up where “Part I” left off, digging deeper into the fallout from cheating.
+It’s an R&B track about guilt, fear, and the pressure to own up to impregnating another woman while in a committed relationship.

 Chorus: A Secret Comes Out